smartbch/smartbch/README.md

 <img src="./img/metamask_pk.png" alt="drawing" width="250"/>

-Paste a value from the test-keys.txt file into the private key field.
+Paste one of the 10 keys from the test-keys.txt file into the private key field.
 <br/>

 <img src="./img/metamask_after_import.png" alt="drawing" width="250"/>